l2beat/native-rollups/src/l1_l2_messaging.md

 ### Linea

 The `sendMessage` function is called on the `LineaRollup` contract on L1, also identified as the "message service" contract by others.
 A numbered "rolling hash" is saved in a mapping with the content of the message to be sent on L2.
 During [Linea's anchoring process](l1_anchoring.md#linea), such rolling hash is relayed on the L2 together with all the message hashes that make up the rolling hashes that are then saved in the `inboxL1L2MessageStatus` mapping.
 The message is finally executed by calling the `claimMessage` function, which references the message status mapping.

+### Taiko

+To send a message from L1 to L2, the `sendSignal` function is called on the `SignalService` contract on L1, which stores message hashes in its storage at slots computed based on the message itself.
+On the L2 side, after [anchoring](l1_anchoring.md#taiko) of the L1 block state root, the `proveSignalReceived` function is called on the `SignalService` L2 contract, with complex merkle proofs that unpack the so-passed state root and gets to the message hashes saved in storage of the L1 `SignalService` contract.
+A higher-level `Bridge` contract is deployed on L1 that performs the actuall contract call given the informations received by the `SignalService` L2 contract.

+## Proposed design

+WIP